agence-adeliom/lando-adeliom/docs/mutagen.md

                 defaultFileMode: 644
                 defaultDirectoryMode: 755
     ```
+4. Add `*.mutagen.yml.*` to your gitingore.
-4. Run `lando start`.
+5. Run `lando rebuild -y`.
 This might take some time due to the file syncs.
-5. Profit!
+6. Profit!
 File changes in the `excludes` directories will now be synced back to the host and you can enjoy close-to linux-native Docker filesystem performance.